lightbend-labs/dbuild/docs/src/sphinx/buildOptions.rst

     that do not use the Binary cross-version setting will be unaffected.
 This options works by forcing sbt's scalaBinaryVersion setting to scalaVersion.

-  "full"
-    Every sbt-based project is changed so that the full Scala version string is used as a cross- version suffix, including those projects that would normally have cross versioning disabled.

   "binary"
     As above, except the sbt projects are changed to use sbt's "Binary" setting.
 That includes even the projects that would normally have cross-version disabled or set to full.